revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

->A compile time error is caused beacuse the anonymous inner class doesnt Implement all the methods of the interface Shape.
-The method circuference is not implemented.
+>A compile time error is caused because the anonymous inner class doesn't Implement all the methods of the interface Shape.
+The method `circuference` is not implemented.

 </details>

-3. What is the output of following code?
+3. What is the output of the following code?

 ``` java